 Treatment for Drug-Induced Psychosis

-Co-occurring disorder treatment will likely also include behavioral therapies after medical stabilization is achieved, potentially through a medical detox program or hospitalization.
-Ongoing treatment may be performed on an outpatient or residential basis, depending on the needs of the family and the individual battling drug-induced psychosis or co-occurring disorders.
-Cognitive Behavioral Therapy helps individuals learn what may trigger a psychotic episode or may contribute to relapse, and can teach individuals new and more effective coping mechanisms while enhancing self-esteem.
+Ongoing treatment after medical detox may be performed on an outpatient or residential basis, depending on the needs of individual.
+Treatment for co-occurring disorders, often called a “dual diagnosis,” is offered in a number of programs and is designed to provide comprehensive treatment for both the mental health disorder and the addiction.
+Cognitive-behavioral therapy is often utilized and can help a person learn what may trigger a psychotic episode or may contribute to relapse and can teach individuals new and more effective coping mechanisms.

 Family therapy programs focus on the entire family as a whole and not just on the individual battling mental illness and/or substance abuse.
-This type of therapy can help to restore the family unit.
-Relapse prevention programs and support groups are important in sustaining sobriety long-term and preventing further emotional, social, and physical complications.
+This type of therapy can help to restore stability and positive connection within the family unit.

-Co-occurring disorders are often best treated through a comprehensive program incorporating mental health and substance abuse topics, education, and skills training.
+Co-occurring disorders are often best treated through a comprehensive program incorporating therapy, education on mental health and drug abuse, support groups, and skills training.